-What this means is anything that enters our storm drainage system that is not completely storm water.
+What this means is that illicit discharge is anything that enters our storm drainage system that is not completely storm water.
 The permit does allow the County to create a list of non-storm water discharges that will not be considered illicit because the discharges pose little to no risk to water pollution.
-View a list of allowable discharges »
+View a list of allowable discharges.

 Illegal dumping and illegal connections are the primary targets for this requirement.
 A septic system draining into a ditch along a County maintained road would be an example of an illegal connection.
 People disposing of their garbage, old appliances and other materials improperly are affecting the health and beauty of our natural environment.